MicrosoftDocs/power-automate-docs/flow-docs/connection-cds.md

 ![Filter Attributes](./media/cds-connector/FilterAttributes.png)

 ## Trigger Privileges
 To create a Flow that triggers based on create, update, or delete of a record, the user needs to have user level permissions for create, read, write, and delete on the Callback Registration entity.
 Additionally, depending on the scopes defined, the user will need at least that level of read on the same entity.
-Learn more about environment security here: https://docs.microsoft.com/en-us/power-platform/admin/database-security.
+[Learn more](https://docs.microsoft.com/en-us/power-platform/admin/database-security) about environment security.

 # Writing data into the Common Data Service